 Learn how workflow software makes work faster and easier and discover 12 top platforms to transform business processes.

 Workflow software enables teams to refine their processes and ship work with more agility.
-About 97% of IT leaders say process automation is a key part of achieving business outcomes and innovation.

 In this guide, we’ll walk through: